swimos/swimos-docs/src/_guides/pulsar-ingestion.md

 ### Step 0: Example Data Definition and Business Logic Goals

-Let's envision a situation where vehicles continuously report their state to the Kafka topic.
+Let's envision a situation where vehicles continuously report their state to the Pulsar topic.
 Messages in the (unkeyed) topic take the form of a JSON string that looks like:

 ```